- ASSISTANT PROFESSOR Medicine, Gastroenterology

 Mount Sinai Hospital

 Dr Mehandru straddles the world of clinical care and laboratory based investigation.
-He graduated with honors from the University College of Medical Sciences, Delhi University, India.
-He then completed residency training in Internal Medicine at the NYU School of Medicine where he also served as Medical Chief Resident.
+He graduated from the University College of Medical Sciences, Delhi University, India and then completed residency training in Internal Medicine at the NYU School of Medicine where he also served as Medical Chief Resident.
 He received subspecialty training in Clinical Gastroenterology at The Icahn School of Medicine at Mount Sinai.

 Dr Mehandru undertook post-doctoral training at the Rockefeller University, first working in the Laboratory of Dr. David Ho (with Dr. Martin Markowitz) and then in the Laboratory of Dr. Ralph Steinman, Nobel Laureate in Physiology or Medicine (2011).